Vancouver Rowing Club: 1954 Commonwealth Games and Frank Read

-In the West, the long established Vancouver Rowing Club found itself with the expertise and the facilities but without athletes, while the University of British Columbia was full of prime athletes but had no rowing traditions.
-When Vancouver was chosen to host the 5th British Empire and 1954 Commonwealth Games, conditions seemed right for the two to join forces.
-From this joint venture came the UBC/VRC crews and a new and unexpected force in rowing.
+In the West, the Vancouver Rowing Club had experience and facilities but lacked athletes to compete, while the University of British Columbia had athletes but had no rowing traditions.
+When Vancouver was chosen to host the 5th British Empire and Commonwealth Games in 1954, the two forces merged.
+From this joint venture came the UBC/VRC crews.

 Local rowing supporters persuaded a hotel owner, Frank Read, to coach the new joint-venture crews.
 He was a gruff individual, known for refusing to mince his words or guard his comments.
 But he could coach and bring out the best in his athletes.
 While some people cringed at his public expressions, his athletes and the rowing community revered him.

 Read started on an arduous training program that covered hundreds of miles over the choppy driftwood-strewn waters of Coal Harbour.
 His intensive program, often leading as far as the Second Narrows Bridge in all kinds of weather, morning and evening, soon began to produce results.

 The first to suffer the consequences of Read's training programs were the crews from the universities of Oregon and Washington.
 To their horror and surprise an unknown force had appeared on the West Coast and soon began to threaten and then demolish what hitherto had been an American preserve.
 When the crews met, if the UBC/VRC eight did not win, they still managed to give their rivals a painful and exhausting challenge to remember.
 By the opening of the Commonwealth Games, Vancouver's rowing community was quietly confident that the Canadian eight would surprise the world.

 The 1954 Commonwealth Games teams arrived in mid-July, but attention was focused on track and field, where, it was rumoured, an Englishman named Roger Bannister was going to try to run the mile in four minutes or less.
 As far as the Canadian public knew, rowing would not be one of the exciting events for Canada.
 The "Miracle Mile" took place between Roger Bannister and John Landy at Empire Stadium, but the biggest upset of the games occurred when the Canadian eight, generally considered a crew of green kids, finished the 2000-metre course two and a half lengths ahead of Thames Rowing Club, the English crew.
 As the official history of the Games told it: "The crowd was literally stunned by the fantastic victory and limp from excitement."
 For the first time ever, Canada had won a gold medal for eight in international competition beyond competition with the Americans.